University of Maryland School of Public Policy: Master of Public Management

-The school offers the MPM program in two tracks for students who have at least five or more years of professional policy or management-related experience after their undergraduate studies.
+The school offers a Master of Public Management program in two tracks for students who have at least five or more years of professional policy or management-related experience after their undergraduate studies.
 The 36-credit, policy-oriented curriculum tracks the MPP curriculum with 12 fewer elective credits.
 The Executive Master of Public Management (EXPM) follows a prescribed 30-credit, management-oriented curriculum.
 Many EXPM students attend evening classes twice a week in Washington, D.C.
 Students move through the program as a cohort and have the opportunity to participate in numerous enrichment activities.

+Dual Bachelor/Master Program

+The School of Public Policy offers a Dual Bachelor/Master Program, commonly referred to as the 4+1 program, which allows high-achieving undergraduate students to begin earning credits toward a Master of Public Policy (MPP) degree while completing their bachelor’s degree.
+Students accepted into the program can take up to 18 graduate-level credits as undergraduates, enabling them to complete both degrees in as little as five years.
+This accelerated path is designed to prepare students early for impactful careers in public service, policy analysis, and leadership across sectors.

-Joint Master's Programs (MPP/MBA, MPP/MS, and MPP/JD)
+Joint Master's Programs

 The school has also established joint degree programs with the University of Maryland's A. James Clark School of Engineering, the College of Computer, Mathematical, and Natural Sciences Conservation Biology program, the Robert H. Smith School of Business, and the University of Maryland School of Law in Baltimore.

-Specializations

-Students pursuing master's degrees can choose to specialize in the following areas: